 Want to refer a patient?

-- Cornwall Community Hospital SPC – PDF of referral form
+Cornwall Community Hospital SPC – Access the OCEAN eReferral form or use the fillable PDF referral form

-***Referrals are accepted by Medical Doctors and Nurse Practitioners only.
+***Referrals are accepted from medical doctors and nurse practitioners only.

 Criteria for patient referral: